Epoca d'Oro

-Epoca d'Oro, (Japanese: エポカドーロ, foaled 15 February 2015) is a retired Japanese Thoroughbred racehorse and sire.
+Epoca d'Oro (エポカドーロ, Epoka Dōro) is a retired Japanese Thoroughbred racehorse and sire.
 After finishing third on his only appearance as a two-year-old in 2017 he showed steady improvement in the following spring, winning two minor races and finishing second in the Spring Stakes before recording his biggest success in the Satsuki Sho.
 He went on to finish runner-up in the Tokyo Yushun but failed to reproduce his best form in two subsequent starts that year.

 Background

 Epoca d'Oro is a bay colt bred in Japan by Toru Tagami.
 As a foal in 2015 he was consigned to the Select Sale and was bought for ¥36,720,000 by the Union Owner's Club.
 The colt was sent into training with Hideaki Fujiwara.
 He was ridden in most of his races by Keita Kosaki.

 He was from the first crop of foals sired by Orfevre, who was the Japanese Horse of the Year in 2011 and was the Triple Crown winner that year as well as coming in second place in the Prix de l'Arc de Triomphe for two years in a row.
 Orfevre's other progeny include Lucky Lilac.
 Epoca d'Oro's dam Daiwa Passion was a top-class performer whose wins included the Fairy Stakes and the Fillies' Revue.
 She was a great-granddaughter of the outstanding Irish mare Cairn Rouge whose other descendants have included Persuasive.